1. PIXCI® Imaging Drivers: Media Foundation Frame Server (Windows 'Camera' Device & DirectShow Source)

 ...

-these configuration options, except LogFile, can be overridden by similar named values under
+these configuration options, except LogFile, can be overridden by similar named values in the registry under:

 SOFTWARE\EPIX\PIXCI\FrameServer\00